siberianfox/tinygwiki/Home.md

 Welcome to the TinyG wiki!

+_As of 6/9/14 - Please be patient - we are updating the wiki to accommodate github's new and "improved" right hand navigation page, and in general to clean up a bit.
+There will be many broken links until this process is complete.
+Thanks for your patients.
+The actual pages can all be found in the right hand nav window, but you will have to hunt for them._

 This wiki is used to keep documentation from version 0.95 onward.
 Documentation for previous versions - 0.94 and earlier - can also be found on this site.
 See the intro sections on various pages for the links.
 ![Version 8 of the TinyG board](http://farm4.staticflickr.com/3719/12692585715_ca174304c0_b.jpg)